nicolashery/nicolashery.com/posts/2025-03-05-decoding-json-sum-types-in-go.md

 Since delaying JSON decoding wasn't particularly useful in my case, I didn't choose this route.
 But I wanted to mention it for completeness' sake.

 What about **Protocol Buffers** (aka "Protobuf")?
-They were interesting to me because I spotted this in the [Go generated code guide](https://pkg.go.dev/encoding/json#example-RawMessage-Unmarshal):
+I found the following particularly interesting in their [Go generated code guide](https://pkg.go.dev/encoding/json#example-RawMessage-Unmarshal):

 > For a oneof field, the protobuf compiler generates a single field with an interface type `isMessageName_MyField`.
 It also generates a struct for each of the singular fields within the oneof.
 These all implement this `isMessageName_MyField` interface.

+Let's try it out.
 Even though we're working with a JSON API, a Protobuf definition for our data model could look like this:

 ```protobuf
 message Action {